sargunv-mc-mods/modsman-modpack-example/README.md

 1. Download the modpack zip distributed by the pack creator
 2. Import the modpack zip into MultiMC
 3. Launch the game
-4. On first run, the included modman-packutil binary will be invoked to download mods and resource packs from CurseForge
+4. On first run, the included prelaunch script will download modsman-packutil and invoke it to download mods and resource packs from CurseForge
 5. On subsequent runs, Modsman will NOT be invoked again, just like a regular pack

 ## User guide for modpack creators